Spain at the 2008 Summer Olympics: Medalists

+Delegation

+The following is the list of number of competitors participating in the Games.
+Note that reserves for fencing, field hockey, football, and handball are not counted as athletes:

 Archery

 Spain sent one archer to the Olympics.
 Daniel Morillo earned a spot to compete in the men's competition.

 Athletics

 The list with the athletes classified for the 2008 Summer Olympics were released in July, after the Campeonato de España de Atletismo 2008 can be found on the following ref.